SoftwareEngineeringToolDemos/FSE-2011-Synoptic/README.md

 # Additional Acknowledgements #

-This repository contains information related to the tool Synoptic presented Foundations of Software Engineering, 2011.
+This repository contains information related to the tool Synoptic presented at Foundations of Software Engineering, 2011.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2025188).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The project source code with help tutorials for users](https://github.com/ModelInference/synoptic)